huggingface/datasets/datasets/id_panl_bppt/README.md

 ### Data Fields
 - `id`: id of the sample
 - `translation`: the parallel sentence english-indonesian
-- `topic`: the topic of the sentence
+- `topic`: the topic of the sentence.
+It could be one of the following:
+  - Economic
+  - International
+  - Science and Technology
+  - Sport

 ### Data Splits